gitrgoliveira/vault-eda-delivery/README.md

    vault events subscribe kv-v2/data-test
    ```

-2. **ACL Permission Denied**: Ensure your Vault token has a policy with `read` capabilities on `sys/events/subscribe/*` and `subscribe` capabilities on the secret paths you wish to monitor.
+2. **ACL permission denied**: Ensure your Vault token has a policy with `read` capabilities on `sys/events/subscribe/*` and `subscribe` capabilities on the secret paths you wish to monitor.

    ```bash
    # Check token capabilities